dlaub3/blog/about.md

 ---
+date: 2018-07-04
+draft: false
+author:
 title: "About"
-date: 2018-07-04
 description: "About the site and it's author"
-draft: false
+meta:

 ---